tschaub/suite/docs/integrationdocs/source/howtouse/compose.rst

 #.
 A list of layers from GeoServer will be displayed.
 Select the layers you wish to add, then click :guilabel:`Add layers`.
 (You can Ctrl-click to select multiple layers.)
 Click :guilabel:`Done` when finished.

+   .. note:: You can also add layers served through another remote GeoServer, or any other compatible Web Map Server (WMS).
+Click the :guilabel:`Add a new server` button to connect to another server.

    .. figure:: img/addlayersdialog.png
       :align: center